jacobzymet/jacobzymet/README.md

   - Z <br />
     <sub>A specialized programming language that is interpreted and compiled, created for Sol/Solara internal software, designed to be maximally-simple and easily understandable.
 Supports x86_64, AArch64, and AArch32 processor types.
 Syntax example: ``if OS=windows then batch("echo Hello Windows User") else if OS=linux then bash("echo Hello Linux User!")``</sub>

+  - Min Linux <br />
+    <sub>Specialized software for Debian 12 to optimize it for, and add useful features for containerization via the Solara application.</sub>

 ## Some more info

 Most of my software is closed-source right now, so you won't find many public repositories on my GitHub.